Illinois Divorce FAQ

 Child support usually lasts until a child turns eighteen years old or is graduated from high school, whichever is later.

 The second important factor in a divorce is maintenance, previously referred to as alimony.
 The party earning the most income usually pays maintenance to the other party.
 The maintenance amount is determined by subtracting twenty per cent of the payee’s gross income from thirty percent of the payor’s gross income.

 The maintenance statute will contain a table of how long the maintenance payments will last, depending on the length of the marriage.
 If a marriage lasts one year, maintenance payments last 2.4 months.
 For a marriage of twenty of more years, the court, in its discretion, shall order maintenance for a period equal to the length of the marriage or for an indefinite term.

 What else should I consider before filing for divorce?

 There are many other factors to be considered in an Illinois divorce, e.g., dissipation of assets, exclusive possession of the martial residence, restraining orders, etc. So we are back to my original statement that if you decide to seek a divorce, you should see a lawyer immediately.
 I have twenty-three years of experience in divorce cases, primarily in DuPage County, with several cases in Cook County.
 My MBA allows me to understand and deal with complex divorce issues that may arise in complicated divorce cases.
 For cases that are not complicated, I can expedite the divorce process as a matter of course.

-If you are seeking a divorce in either DuPage or Cook County, call me today at 630.467.0400, or email me at email Ted for a consultation.
-I am here to help you get through this emotional time.
-Your case will be handled professionally and your best interests will be protected.
+If you are seeking a divorce in either DuPage or Cook County, call Mr Gailan today at 630.467.0400, or email, for a consultation.
+You will be reassured that your case will be handled professionally and your best interests are being protected.